dsc-courses/dsc10-2024-fa/syllabus.md

 - **Ed:** We'll be using Ed as our course message and discussion board.
 More details are in the [Communication](#-communication) section below.
-If you didn't already get an invitation, [join here](https://edstem.org/us/join/ZKMd5E).
+If you didn't already get an invitation, [join here](https://edstem.org/us/join/jvuCSY).

-- **Gradescope:** You'll submit all assignments and exams to [Gradescope](https://www.gradescope.com/courses/757097).
+- **Gradescope:** You'll submit all assignments and exams to [Gradescope](https://www.gradescope.com/courses/871401).
 This is where all of your grades will live as well.
-You will be automatically added to Gradescope within 24 hours of enrolling in the course.
+You will be automatically added to Gradescope about 24 hours after enrolling in the course.

 - **DataHub:** Assignments in this course will involve programming in Python.
   DataHub ([datahub.ucsd.edu](https://datahub.ucsd.edu)) is UCSD's online data